christianalfoni/C/README.md

 console.log(myChild instanceof MyBase); // => true
 ```

 As you can see on the log result you will get a natural NAMED inheritance. checking instanceof will also give the correct result.
-Pass an object as an "argument description"
+Pass an object with arguments, instead of multiple arguments.
+If not object is passed, it will become an empty object

 ## Privates
 ```javascript